mentalmove/SudokuGenerator/README.md

 ### Explanation

-Understanding why the second example needs many steps is easier as understanding why the first example is frugal.
+Understanding why the second example needs many steps is easier than understanding why the first example is frugal.

 &nbsp;